Sri Lankan civil war: Origin and evolution

+Prior to 1950, various minority groups, excluding the Sri Lankan Tamils, had been attacked by Sinhalese Buddhists, these included Christians, Muslims and Malayalis.
+The Sri Lankan Tamils however had remained largely untouched.
+Early Sinhala Buddhist propaganda was directed mainly against foreign and religious ethnic minorities.
+This changed in the 1950s as the Sri Lankan Tamils were rediscovered to be the 'traditional enemy of the Sinhalese'.

+At the time of independence in 1948, Tamils comprised around 30% of the higher ranks of civil service, while comprising around 20% of the island's population.
 In 1956 Prime Minister S. W. R. D. Bandaranaike passed the "Sinhala Only Act", which replaced English with Sinhala as the only official language of the country.
 This was seen as a deliberate attempt to discourage the Sri Lankan Tamils from working in the Ceylon Civil Service and other public services.
 The Tamil-speaking minorities of Ceylon (Sri Lankan Tamils, Indian Tamils and Sri Lankan Moors) viewed the Act as linguistic, cultural and economic discrimination against them.
 Many Tamil-speaking civil servants/public servants were forced to resign because they weren't fluent in Sinhala.
-This was a prelude to the 1956 Gal Oya riots and the 1958 widespread riots in which hundreds of Tamil civilians perished.
-Sinhalese civilians too were affected in these outbreaks.
+Tension over this policy led to the 1956 anti-Tamil pogrom and the 1958 anti-Tamil pogrom, in which Sinhalese mobs attacked hundreds of Tamils in Sinhalese-majority areas.
+Sinhalese in Tamil-majority areas were also attacked by Tamil mobs.
+Dozens, if not hundreds, mostly Tamils, perished, while thousands of both groups fled to areas where they were in the majority.
 The civil war was a direct result of the escalation of the confrontational politics that followed.

 In the late 1960s several Tamil youth, among them Velupillai Prabhakaran, also became involved in these activities.
 They carried out several hit-and-run operations against pro-government Tamil politicians, Sri Lanka police and the civil administration.

-During the 1970s the Policy of standardization was initiated.
+During the 1970s the Policy of standardisation was initiated.
 Under the policy, students were admitted to university in proportion to the number of applicants who sat for the examination in their language.
 Officially the policy was designed to increase the representation of students from rural areas.
 In practice the policy reduced the numbers of Sri Lankan Tamil students who had previously, based on their examination scores alone, gained admission in a higher proportion than their participation in the examination.
 They were now required to gain higher marks than Sinhalese students to gain admission to universities.
 For instance, the qualifying mark for admission to the medical faculties was 250 out of 400 for Tamil students, but only 229 for Sinhalese.
 The number of Sri Lankan Tamil students entering universities fell dramatically.
 The policy was abandoned in 1977.